COVID 19 Information – 2022

 - Cohorts will be staffed with consistent staff to the best of our ability.

-- Specially designed schedule and activities to limit interactions between cohorts.
+- Specially designed schedule and activities

 - Hand sanitizer stations will be placed throughout campus.